emreeran/Locate/README.md

             }
         });

+You can keep updates in the background by calling `locate.requestLocationUpdates(this)` without a listener, this will keep updating last location.

-Or to start as a service first create your service class
+To start as a service first create your service class

         public class MyService extends LocateService {
             @Override